matkowski-voy/The-Nipple-Areola-Complex-for-Criminal-Identification/README.md

 First row: session 1
 Second row: session 2

+Currently the highest identification performance (under the protocol described in the paper) is:\
+75.75% at rank-1\\
+94.46% at rank-15\\
+96.54% at rank-30\\

 If you have any questions about the paper please email me on matk0001@e.ntu.edu.sg or maskotky@gmail.com "Data Release Agreement.pdf" coming soon